In the following post, we've compiled thirteen science-backed health benefits of drinking matcha green tea for women's health.

-7) Protects women from heart disease and stroke
+7) Supports women against heart disease and stroke

 Did you know that heart disease tends to develop seven to ten years later in women compared to men, tends to go unnoticed in women, and cardiovascular disease is the primary cause of death in women over 65?
 Luckily, you can take easy and affordable measures to decrease your risk of heart disease as a woman significantly.
 Several studies have reported that drinking green tea regularly has protective effects against cardiovascular disease.
 One particular compound found in green tea has been associated with breaking up plaque linked to dangerous blockages that trigger fatal heart attacks and stroke according to published research.
 (9)

 8) Combats weight gain from polycystic ovarian syndrome